B1 · Intermediate Chapter 14

 frontend.learn_grammar.from_rule: Polite Requests in Spanish (Quisiera, Pudiera)

-Fill in the blank with the correct subjunctive form.
+Fill in the blank with the correct form of the verb in parentheses.

 frontend.learn_grammar.from_rule: Spanish Group Suggestions: 'Let's...'
 (Sugerencias de grupo)